Home Data Solidity Programming Essentials - Second Edition

 • Trust: Blockchain helps in creating applications that are decentralized and collectively owned by multiple people.
 Nobody within this group has the power to change or delete previous transactions.
 Even if someone tries to do so, it will not be accepted by other stakeholders.

 • Autonomy: There is no single owner for blockchain-based applications.
 No one controls the blockchain, but everyone participates in its activities.
-This helps in creating solutions that cannot be manipulated or induce corruption.
+This helps in creating solutions that cannot be manipulated or corrupted.

-• Intermediaries: Blockchain-based applications can help remove the intermediaries from existing processes.
-Generally there is a central body, such as vehicle registration, license issuing, and so on, that acts as registrar for registering vehicles as well as issuing driver licenses.
-Without blockchain-based systems, there is no central body and if a license is issued or vehicle is registered after a blockchain mining process, that will remain a fact for an epoch time-period without the need of any central authority vouching for it.
+• Intermediaries: Blockchain-based applications can help remove intermediaries from existing processes.
+Generally, there is a central body, such as vehicle registration and license issuing, that acts as a registrar for registering vehicles as well as issuing driver licenses.
+Without blockchain-based systems, there is no central body, and if a license is issued or a vehicle is registered after a blockchain mining process, that will remain a fact for an epoch (an epoch is a period of time – say, 5 seconds) without the need of any central authority vouching for it.

-Blockchain is heavily dependent on cryptography technologies as we discuss in the following section.
+Blockchain is heavily dependent on cryptography technologies, as we will discuss in the following section.

-Cryptography is the science of converting plain simple text into secret, hidden, meaningful text, and vice-versa.
+Cryptography is the science of converting plain, simple text into secret, hidden, and meaningful text, and vice versa.
 It also helps in transmitting and storing data that cannot be easily deciphered using owned keys.

-There are the following two types of cryptography in computing:
+There are two types of cryptography in computing:

-Symmetric cryptography refers to the process of using a single key for both encryption and decryption.
-It means the same key should be available to multiple people if they want to exchange messages using this form of cryptography.
+• Symmetric cryptography: This refers to the process of using a single key for both encryption and decryption.
+It means the same key should be available for multiple people if they want to exchange messages using this form of cryptography.

-Asymmetric cryptography refers to the process of using two keys for encryption and decryption.
-Any key can be used for encryption and decryption.
-Message encryption with a public key can be decrypted using a private key and messages encrypted by a private key can be decrypted using a public key.
+• Asymmetric cryptography: This refers to the process of using two keys for encryption and decryption.
+Any key can be used to encrypt and decrypt.
+Messages encrypted with a public key can be decrypted using a private key, and messages encrypted by a private key can be decrypted using a public key.
 Let's understand this with the help of an example.
 Tom uses Alice's public key to encrypt messages and sends it to Alice.
-Alice can use her private key to decrypt the message and extract contents out of it.
-Messages encrypted with Alice's public key can only be decrypted by Alice as only she holds her private key and no one else.
+Alice can use her private key to decrypt the message and extract its content.
+Messages encrypted with Alice's public key can only be decrypted by Alice, as only she holds her private key and no one else.
 This is the general use case of asymmetric keys.
-There is another use which we will see while discussing digital signatures.
+There is another use that we will see in the Digital signatures section.

 Hashing

-Even a small modification to input generates a completely different hash, as shown in the following screenshot:
+Even a small modification of input generates a completely different hash, as shown in the following screenshot:

 Digital signatures